cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Nn, the nonce length.

 State:
-- state, a ClientState structure.
+- state, a ClientAkeState structure.

 Input:
 - credential_request, a CredentialRequest structure.